High Explosive Research: Manhattan Project

-The British considered producing an atomic bomb without American help, but the project would have needed overwhelming priority, the projected cost was staggering, disruption to other wartime projects was inevitable, and it was unlikely to be ready in time to affect the outcome of the war in Europe.
+The British considered producing an atomic bomb without American help, but the project would have needed overwhelming priority, the predicted cost was staggering, disruption to other wartime priorities was inevitable, and it was unlikely to be ready in time to affect the outcome of the war in Europe.
 The unanimous response was that before embarking on this, another effort should be made to secure American cooperation.
 At the Quadrant Conference in August 1943, Churchill and the American President, Franklin Roosevelt, signed the Quebec Agreement, which merged the two national projects.
-Its terms made it clear that Britain was the junior partner in the Grand Alliance.
+It stipulated that the United States could limit Britain's post-war commercial and industrial use of atomic energy, making it clear that Britain was the junior partner in the Grand Alliance.
 The British considered the Quebec Agreement to be the best deal they could have struck under the circumstances, and the restrictions were the price they had to pay to obtain the technical information needed for a successful post-war nuclear weapons project.
 Margaret Gowing noted that the "idea of the independent deterrent was already well entrenched."

 The Quebec Agreement established the Combined Policy Committee and the Combined Development Trust to coordinate their efforts.
 The 19 September 1944 Hyde Park Aide-Mémoire extended both commercial and military cooperation into the post-war period.
 A British mission led by Akers assisted in the development of gaseous diffusion technology at the SAM Laboratories in New York.
 Another, led by Oliphant, who acted as deputy director at the Berkeley Radiation Laboratory, assisted with the electromagnetic separation process.
 Cockcroft became the director of the Anglo-Canadian Montreal Laboratory.
 The British mission to the Los Alamos Laboratory led by James Chadwick, and later Peierls, included distinguished scientists such as Geoffrey Taylor, James Tuck, Niels Bohr, William Penney, Frisch, Ernest Titterton and Klaus Fuchs, who was later revealed to be a Soviet spy.
 As overall head of the British Mission, Chadwick forged a close and successful partnership with Brigadier General Leslie R. Groves, the director of the Manhattan Project.
 He ensured that British participation was complete and wholehearted.